salesforce-misc/Vador/docs/specs.md

     worse can happen at `given` or `orFailWith`.
 Write a test which _cross-checks_ this configuration, not the algorithm behind this Spec, cause it’s already well tested.

-    👋🏼 🔜 An out-of-the-box assertion API to delcaratively test your spec configuration is coming-soon
+    >👋🏼 🔜 An out-of-the-box assertion API to declaratively test your spec configuration is coming-soon

-  * Above that! are you convinced to double down your Dev efforts (by re-testing well-tested algorithms), just to cover Typos?
+  - Above that! are you convinced to double down your Dev efforts (by re-testing well-tested algorithms), just to cover Typos?
 Also, you have other layers of protection too, such as your dev testing, e2e tests, code-review, Blitz, etc.
     What’s the probability that this unfortunate typo slipped through all those layers?

-  * As they are written in Java, you can even leverage Compiler for Correctness.
+  - As they are written in Java, you can even leverage Compiler for Correctness.
 It does all the job to make sure your data types align together. **So, if a Spec compiles it works as written.**

-* *I am still not convinced, I need tests!*
+- *I am still not convinced, I need tests!*
-  * First! please help us understand your concerns/use-cases by raising a git.soma issue.
+  - First! please help us understand your concerns/use-cases by raising a git.soma issue.
 If possible, we shall cover your case and help you from the pain of writing tests.
-  * And, why not! we just said you don’t need tests, but who said Specs are not testable?
+  - And, why not! we just said you don’t need tests, but who said Specs are not testable?
 This is how simple it is to unit test them:

 ```java